Cotton Rock n' Roll: Superlative Night Dreams: Reception

-Cotton Fantasy: Superlative Night Dreams received "generally favorable" reviews, according to review aggregator site Metacritic.
+Cotton Rock 'n' Roll: Superlative Night Dreams received "generally favorable" reviews, according to review aggregator site Metacritic.
 Famitsus four writers gave both the Switch and PS4 versions an overall positive look.
 Nintendo Lifes Will Freeman praised the game's variety, depth for players of any skill level, and energetic pacing.
 However, Freeman criticized its polygonal artstyle, mismatched character systems with certain stages, and for being occasionally "too visually busy".
 Hardcore Gamers Jeremy Peeples commended its music and audio design, though he stated that both the visuals and core gameplay felt like an extension of Cotton Reboot!, while the behind-the-back playstyle being relegated to special stages was seen as a negative point.
 Nevertheless, Peeples regarded it as "an excellent side-scrolling shooter and one with a lot of visual and audio variety."

 TouchArcades Shaun Musgrave highlighted the title's gameplay strategies of each playable character, playability, challenging boss encounters and longevity.
 Anime News Networks Todd Ciolek agreed with Musgrave, stating that its varied character roster is the game's biggest strength and an inventive approach to shoot 'em ups, due to each one bringing opportunity for experimentation.
 Ciolek complimented the anime-style presentation, but concurred with Peeples and expressed disappointment towards the 3D rail segments for not being full-fledged shooter stages.
 He also drew criticism directed to the unlimited continue system and confusing graphics.
 Push Squares Jamie O'Neill reviewed the PS4 version, lauding its visually diverse 2.5D stages, soundtrack, unlockables, and the characters' varied mechanics.
 Nevertheless, O'Neill saw some aspects such as the lack of extra modes and multiplayer as negatives.